 (DirectX, Internet connection and storage requirements don't change)

 While PUBG will run just fine on Windows 7, at this point it's an old OS no longer being updated.
 Windows 10 isn't perfect, but it offers better performance and fixes most of Windows 8's missteps.

 Want help putting together a PC with the right components for Battlegrounds?
 Check out our build guide for the best gaming PC below (but grab a cheaper GTX 1060 to save some bucks).

 (~$1,250/£1,250) - Our recommended midrange build for most gamers.

 The best high-end gaming PC

 (~$2,000/£2,000) - Everything a gamer could want.

 Now for the graphics card.
 What will it take to run Battlegrounds at 60 fps or better at 1080p?
-According to our performance analysis, the 1060 6GB is powerful enough to run PUBG at an average 60 fps at 1080p Ultra settings, while dropping as low as 44 fps in its most intense moments.
-At 1080p medium, though, it averages 90 fps and should never drop below 60.
+According to our performance analysis, the 1060 3GB is powerful enough to run PUBG at an average 60 fps at 1080p Ultra settings, while dropping as low as 39 fps in its most intense moments.
+At 1080p medium, though, it averages over 100 fps and should never drop below 60.

-The previous-generation GTX 970 performs almost as well as a GTX 1060, but if you're shooting for 60 fps with a more entry level graphics card, expect to drop the settings down to low to achieve that framerate.
-Since PUBG is still in development, performance will probably continue to improve; currently, even a 1080 Ti can't run Battlegrounds at a perfectly consistent framerate at ultra settings, and nothing can hit 144 fps.
-That makes the 1060 6GB a great value for your dollar.
+The previous-generation GTX 970 isn't too far off the pace of the GTX 1060 3GB, but if you're shooting for 60 fps with a more entry level graphics card, expect to drop the settings down to low to achieve that framerate.
+PUBG is still in active development, despite leaving Early Access, though we don't expect performance to change as much going forward.
+There's also still that problem with a 144fps framerate cap, which needs to go.
+Regardless, the GTX 1060 3GB and 6GB deliver a great value for your dollar.